wprichar/DevOPs-tooling/README.md

 ### Push to test

-This stage pushes the new version of BlueMessenger to a Cloud Foundry application with the test extension to be used for testing.
+This stage pushes the new version of Blue Messenger to a Cloud Foundry application with the test extension to be used for testing.
 A test cloudant database is also create at this stage to properly demonstrate an enterprise tool chain where the production database is not linked till push to production happens.

 ### Performance test with Blazemeter